-Belt Tracking at Hopper Idler Roller and Transition Rollers:
+Belt Tracking at Tail and Transition Roller:

-1. Rotate the conveyor belt slowly, and check the position of the belt on the idler roller.
+1. Rotate the conveyor belt slowly, and check the position of the belt on the tail roller.

 If belt is out of alignment, it will move to the loose side.

 Tighten loose side or loosen tight side.

-- Adjust one side of roller at a time.
+- 2. Adjust one side of roller at a time.

-Loosen bearing housing, then adjust bolt.
+- Loosen bearing housing, then adjust bolt.

-- 3. Tighten the idler roller bearing housing.
+- 3. Tighten the tail roller bearing housing.

-- 4. Rotate the conveyor belt slowly, and check the position of the belt on the hopper roller.Repeat steps until the belt is centred.
+- 4. Rotate the conveyor belt slowly, and check the position of the belt on the hopper roller.

+- Repeat steps until the belt is centred.

 - 5. Replace housing guard.

-Fig 74 - Adjustment bolt at hopper idler roller
+Fig 77 - Adjustment bolt at tail roller